getify/You-Dont-Know-JS/scope-closures/ch8.md

 To embody the full spirit of the module pattern, we not only need grouping and state, but also access control through visibility (private vs. public).

 Let's turn `Student` from the previous section into a module.
-We'll start with a form called the "classic module", which also was referred to as the "revealing module" when it first emerged in the early 2000's.
+We'll start with a form called the "classic module," which also was referred to as the "revealing module" when it first emerged in the early 2000s.

 Consider: